determined-ai/determined/docs/architecture/introduction.rst

 advantage of resource pools, convert to the latest format.
 Converting is a simple process of moving around and renaming a small number of top-level fields.

-The earlier format had the top level fields of ``scheduler`` and ``provisioner`` which set the scheduler and provisioner settings for the cluster.
-By contrast, the latest format has the top level fields of ``resource_manager`` and ``resource_pools``.
+The earlier format had the top-level fields of ``scheduler`` and ``provisioner`` which set the scheduler and provisioner settings for the cluster.
+By contrast, the latest format has the top-level fields of ``resource_manager`` and ``resource_pools``.
 The ``resource_manager`` section is for cluster level setting such as which pools should be used by default and the default scheduler settings.
 The ``scheduler`` information is identical to the ``scheduler`` field in the legacy